nyxragon/secretsnitch/contributing.md

 # Contributing

-Thank you for taking the valuable time to commit to secretsnitch.
+Thank you for taking your time to contribute to secretsnitch.
 Let's get started.

-YAMLs were a conscious design decision I made.
+YAML file signatures were a conscious design decision I made.
 In addition to looking pretty, they help me quickly comment out secrets or write comments explaining certain regular expression (regex) patterns.
 This is why maintaining the signatures is so easy.

 ### Adding new signatures to `signatures.yaml`